Cleo Lemon: Toronto Argonauts

-With him at the helm, Toronto returned to the playoffs in 2010 after a three-year absence with a 9-9 record, though his individual stats were not overly impressive.
+With him at the helm, Toronto returned to the playoffs in 2010 after a three-year absence with a 9–9 record, though his individual stats were not overly impressive.

-On September 6, 2011, Lemon was released by the Argonauts after the team went just 2-6 with him under center up to that point in the 2011 season.
+On September 6, 2011, Lemon was released by the Argonauts after the team went just 2–6 with him under center up to that point in the 2011 season.

 Career statistics

 Personal life

-Lemon was born and raised in Greenwood, Mississippi.

 His father, Cleo Lemon Sr. served as his high school football coach.

-Lemon and his wife started the Cleo Lemon-aide Foundation in his native Mississippi and he runs youth camps which bring together pro athletes to provide guidance and leadership to kids.

-Lemon and his wife have two children and reside in Jacksonville, Florida.

-Lemon served as the offensive coordinator and quarterbacks coach at Pearl River Community College, before moving over to the wide receivers coaching position at Jacksonville State University.